africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/The goal of art is to share who we are.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-goal-of-art-is-to-share-who-we-are/","title":"The goal of art is to share who we are","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-goal-of-art-is-to-share-who-we-are/","title":"The goal of art is to share who we are"}
 ---